 "Cold weather also brings the risks of severe winter weather, blizzards, and power outages," says Dr. Edge, so it's important to be prepared not just for yourself, but for your pup, too.
 Create an emergency kit with food, water, and any medications your pet might need, like heart-worm or flea medicine.
 Try to put enough aside to last for five days, Dr. Edge suggests.

-If you do lose power, at least you always know that you'll have a warm cuddle buddy to snuggle up with until things are back up and running.
+do lose power, at least you always know that you'll have a warm cuddle buddy to snuggle up with until things are back up and running.